-Reports have warned that the procedure has in a small number of cases caused serious injuries and complications, including damage to the penis and urethra.
-Injuries have required colostomies, partial amputation of the penis, and other procedures.
+Reports have warned that in a small number of cases the procedure has caused serious injuries and complications, including damage to the penis and urethra.
+Injuries have required urostomies, partial amputation of the penis, and other procedures.
 In December 2000, the U.S. Food and Drug Administration (FDA) issued a warning about these injuries.

 What To Think About

-Most trials using TUMT have been limited by a small number of participants, a short length of time of study, and limited follow-up of the participants after the trial ended.
+Most trials using TUMT have been limited by a small number of participants, a short length of time of study, and limited follow-up with the participants after the trial ended.

 This procedure is not recommended for men who have prostate cancer or for men who are suspected of having prostate cancer.

 eMedicineHealth Medical Reference from Healthwise